 Dr. Toby Park-Gaghan

-Dr. Toby Park-Gaghan is an Associate Professor of Economics of Education and Education Policy in the Department of Educational Leadership and Policy Studies, and Associate Director of the Center for Postsecondary Success.
+Dr. Toby Park-Gaghan is an Associate Professor of Education Policy and Chair of the Department of Educational Leadership and Policy Studies, and Associate Director of the Center for Postsecondary Success.

 Dr. Park-Gaghan teaches courses on the economics of education, large-scale database management, and advanced quantitative methods.
-He has recently published articles in the Journal of College Student Development, the Journal of the Professoriate, the Journal of Higher Education, and Research in Higher Education.
-Dr. Park’s work also been featured in USA Today, Reuters, The National Journal, Inside Higher Education, and the Chronicle of Higher Education.
+He has recently published articles in Educational Research, the American Journal of Education, the Journal of Higher Education, and Research in Higher Education.
+Dr. Park-Gaghan’s work also been featured in USA Today, Reuters, The National Journal, Inside Higher Education, and the Chronicle of Higher Education.